FernandoBuGu/HPC_and_bash/README.md

 The script runs hundreds of versions of 4 different R scripts.
 File tissues.R within this repository is an .R file example ready for the Bash Shell script.

-tissues_1.R: Example of .R file ready for the Bash Shell script tissues.sh, to be run in HPC.
+tissues_1.R: .R file ready for the Bash Shell script tissues.sh to be run in an HPC cluster.